 Type: Attractions, Free Attractions, Historic Sites, Unusual

-Every year for one weekend in September the public is allowed access to one of the most remarkable historical sites in Portugal â" the Roman Galleries.
-On this rare occasion, the Lisbon authorities...
+Every March for three only the public is allowed access to one of the most remarkable historical sites in Portugal â" the Roman Galleries.
+On this rare occasion, the Lisbon authorities unlock a...
 Read More

-Every year for one weekend in September the public is allowed access to one of the most remarkable historical sites in Portugal â" the Roman Galleries.
-On this rare occasion, the Lisbon authorities unlock a trap door imbedded in Rua da Prata in the city's Baixa district that is the entrance to a subterranean labyrinth of Roman-era vaulted galleries.
+Every March for three only the public is allowed access to one of the most remarkable historical sites in Portugal â" the Roman Galleries.
+On this rare occasion, the Lisbon authorities unlock a trap door embedded in Rua da Prata in the city's Baixa district that is the entrance to a subterranean labyrinth of Roman-era vaulted galleries.
 The purpose behind the network of perpendicular chambers remains a mystery.
-Dated from around the 1st century AD, archaeologists believe the arched passages were used as a storage facility, though others argue they could be the foundations of the Forum, or even a system of thermal springs used to supply wells for the Roman populace.
+Dated from around the 1st century AD, archaeologists believe the arched passages were used as a storage facility, though others argue they could be the foundations of the Forum or even a system of thermal springs used to supply wells for the Roman populace.
 The tunnels are normally flooded, but once a year the fire brigade drains the compartments in order to facilitate the thousands of visitors that queue up for hours for a glimpse of this beguiling underground tourist attraction.

-- Best for Historic Sites Because: A unique feature of Roman Lisbon, the galleries remain one of the most unusual and least publicised of visitor attractions.
+- Best for Historic Sites Because: A unique feature of Roman Lisbon, the galleries remain one of the most unusual and least publicized of visitor attractions.